cleanique-coders/ionic-template-login-register/README.md

 2. [MISSION FAILED]
 	- Lack of knowledge
 	- Inproper documentations / references
-	- Need to compile to native application and run on emulator or device
+	- Need to compile to application to native application and run on emulator or device

 ### Day 3